COMS4701/sp23-hw1/README.md

 ### Step 4 Interpreting Results

-Your unit testing results should look like the following.
+Your unit testing results should look **similar** but not exactly like the following.
 The script will test BFS, DFS, gradient ascent, and A* separately.
-Recall that BFS and DFS are NOT guaranteed to return the optimal path.
+Recall that DFS is NOT guaranteed to return the optimal path.

 <img src="./imgs/Figure_1.png" height="500">